 2.1.
 Data

-We use two main databases: the Landscape Diagnostic Survey (LDS) data for wheat, and geodata R package soil grids.
+We use three main data sources: the Landscape Diagnostic Survey (LDS) data for wheat, geodata R package and Climate Hazards Group InfraRed Precipitation with Station data (CHIRPS).
 The landscape diagnostic survey is a landscape level crop assessment survey covering about 8000 households administered in 2017-18 in Bihar and Eastern Uttar Pradesh by the Cereal Systems Initiative for South Asia (CSISA).

 Figure 1 shows the count of farmers who use weed management and irrigation options.
 Figure 1a shows the count of farmers using different weed management options while figure 1b shows the corresponding yields for farmers using these options.
 A substantial number of farmers do not weed at all resulting in very low yields.
 Sulfosulfuron+Metsulfuron (S&M) has the highest unconditional yield followed by manual plus herbicide, and 2,4-D.